-10. The Scheme specifically excludes:

-- a.
-Abuse suffered whilst in foster care is therefore not included: - b.
+- 10. The Scheme specifically excludes: - a.
+Applications that may fall outside the definition of abuse as defined; An independent review within the Scheme can be requested should such circumstances occur or where there is a dispute as to eligibility. - b.
 An application in respect of a Claimant who is deceased; and who has no direct dependent relative. - c. any claimant rejected from the Scheme by the Scheme Assessors (as defined below). - 11.
 The Assessors are instructed to advise and revert to the Scottish Government designated Minister if there are any instances which arise which prevents a claim for historic abuse when in residential care or where the State had a duty of care from being resolved under the Scheme.